MicrosoftDocs/winrt-api/windows.system.remotesystems/remotesystemsessionoptions.md

 # Windows.System.RemoteSystems.RemoteSystemSessionOptions

 ## -description
-Represents additional options that a [**RemoteSystemSessionController**](RemoteSystemSessionController.md) instance can specify when attempting to create a remote session.
-(I think, TBD)
+Contains additional options that a [**RemoteSystemSessionController**](RemoteSystemSessionController.md) instance can specify when attempting to create a remote session.

 ## -remarks